Why Buy stock in Peabody Energy Corporation (BTU)?

 The other major institutional holder is Price (T.Rowe) Associates Inc, with the holding of over 9.16 Million shares as of June 29, 2020.
 The firm’s total holdings are worth over $26.37 Million and represent 9.36% of shares outstanding.

-Also the top two Mutual Funds that are holding company’s shares are Price (T.Rowe) Mid-Cap Value Fund and Vanguard Total Stock Market Index Fund.
-As of June 29, 2020, the former fund manager holds about 6.04% shares in the company for having 5902618 shares of worth $17Million while later fund manager owns 1.92 Million shares of worth $5.54 Million as of June 29, 2020, which makes it owner of about 1.97% of company’s outstanding stock.
+Also the top two Mutual Funds that are holding company’s shares are Price (T.Rowe) Mid-Cap Value Fund and Price (T.Rowe) Mid-Cap Value Equity Trust.
+As of June 29, 2020, the former fund manager holds about 6.04% shares in the company for having 5902618 shares of worth $17Million while later fund manager owns 1.95 Million shares of worth $5.62 Million as of June 29, 2020, which makes it owner of about 1.99% of company’s outstanding stock.